 What that leaves us with is an intervention model that is led by an “outsider.”
 The vision of clarity that comes with a fresh perspective, leading interventions like a snowball rolling downhill (starting with small wins, gradually increasing scope and complexity), is invaluable.
 Here’s a glimpse into what that looks like:

 - Calibrate communication

 - Gather trust and support

 - Organize key and extended team around problems

 - Chip away at the problem with “micro-interventions”

 - Build bridges across organization with feedback mechanisms

 - Iterate and improve continuously

-How an Intervention Can Work
+How a Human Resource intervention Can Work

 - Strategic alignment throughout the organization